shadoxxhd/more-quality-scaling/README.md

 ### Artillery Wagon

-No direct change, but internally increased max speed to match the increased Locomotive speed (either statically or linked to quality)
+No direct change, but internally increases max speed to match the increased Locomotive speed (either statically or linked to quality)

 ### Storage Tank